Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 Factor # 3: How do seasons and time of year affect my watering schedule?

 When the seasons change, specifically during the spring and summer, days grow longer, and the sun becomes more intense.
-This increase in sunlight means your plant will need a more frequent watering schedule to support plant growth.
+This increase in sunlight means your plant will likely need more frequent watering to support growth.
 You'll begin to notice that the soil dries out faster as plants go through the growing season, which starts in the spring.

 The rule of thumb is water more frequently in the spring and summer and less frequently in the fall and winter.
 Keep in mind the types of plant you have and how much moisture the plant prefers, and you'll do just fine.